Takeaways from the Restaurant Finance and Development Conference

-FOCUS Food and Beverage Managing Directors Mike McCraw and Jim Sowers recently attended the Restaurant Finance & Development Conference, a top industry event that attracts restaurant owners, operators, and financial executives from across the U.S. From sessions covering exit planning to growth strategies for acquisitions, the conference offered attendees time to catch up on the state of restaurants and capital markets.
+FOCUS Food and Beverage Managing Directors Mike McCraw and Jim Sowers recently attended the Restaurant Finance & Development Conference, a top industry event that attracts restaurant owners, operators, and financial executives from across the U.S. From sessions covering exit planning to growth strategies for acquisitions, the conference offered attendees time to catch up on the state of restaurants and the capital markets.

 While the RFDC’s packed agenda covered many topics and trends, a main theme surfaced throughout the sessions – after a tough year for the restaurant industry, owners and operators are optimistic for what’s to come in 2025.
 Sales are improving from the lows of the summer months.
 Interest rates are falling, making it cheaper to finance new locations and in turn, fuel growth.
 New concepts continue to emerge, appealing to consumers’ evolving tastes.